cewareham/space-shooter/README.md

 # THREEJS GAME: Space Shooter

-## STEP-6 : Shooting Missiles
+## STEP-7 : Collision Detection

-**Goal:** Adding ability to shoot missiles using SPACE key.
+**Goal:** Adding Collision detection to our game, so that the spaceship collects coins, missiles kill the opps and spaceship's health decreases on colliding with the enemies.

 **Procedure:**

-- So create a Missile component similar to the enemy above.
-Then,  in update method of SceneManager, we'll handle Space input and store our missiles in an array.
+- We need to check for collision in _every frame_, and so  let's create a function `checkCollsions` and call it in the update method.
+The `isCollision` function below would determine intersection between two models using their positions and dimensions.

 **Testing:**